 Taking advantage of public scientific data, we are also developing hands-on molecular biology lessons.
 This has allowed one of our biology teachers, who is a cancer survivor, to explain the molecular basis of cancer to his students in a truly hands-on approach.
 While we eagerly await more resources and models from the Smithsonian, we have begun to digitize our school's history.
 As the 325th anniversary of our school approaches, I worked with students to 3D scan a cast bronze statue of William Penn by Alexander Calder, the same artist who created the Penn statue on top of Philadelphia City Hall.

 Are you currently using 3D in your classroom?
-Will you be using Smithsonian 3D data?
-Email us with questions about our education projects or about the possibility of being a guest contributor on our soon-to-release 3D education blog.
+How about Smithsonian 3D data?
+Please reach out to us with questions or to share your innovative uses of 3D data.